aki115/DBCE-U-Net/README.md

-# CoSiNet
+# DBCE-U=Net

-CoSiNet is a single-object tracking algorithm proposed by Mr. Wenjun Zhou.
-It is an improved method based on our previous work, SiamDUL.
-This repository contains the implementation of the algorithm titled **"Dual-Branch Collaborative Siamese Network for Visual Tracking"** using PyTorch.
+DBCE-U=Net is a single-object tracking algorithm proposed by Mr. Wenjun Zhou and Mr. Xiao.
+This repository contains the implementation of the algorithm titled **"Infrared Small Target Detection via Contrast-Enhanced Dual-Branch Network"** using PyTorch.

 ## Authors and Contributors
 The code was implemented by:
 - **Dr. Zhou** (zhouwenjun@swpu.edu.cn)
-- **Ms. Liu**
+- **Mr. Xiao**

 From the Image Processing and Parallel Computing Laboratory, School of Computer Science, Southwest Petroleum University.